 This doesn’t mean we need to be perfect, but humble and honest, especially about our failures (I John 1:8), “Let your ‘yes’ be ‘yes’, and your ‘no’, ‘no.”(Matthew 5:37).
 The ugly truth is better than a pretty lie.

 Tell children stories of when someone told bravely told the truth.
 It is more effective for encouraging kids to be honest than cautionary tales about the dangers of lying.
 We can share these stories and help them to be honest by giving them confidence that we will be understanding with them in their weakness.

 And of course, we can be an example of courageous integrity in the way we live.
 We can respond to our children with extraordinary love and patience.

-You also might find my 5 Tips for Dealing with a Lying Teenager blog post helpful on our non-profit ministry blog at Finally Family Homes.
+If you have teens, you also might find my 5 Tips for Dealing with a Lying Teenager blog post helpful on our non-profit ministry blog at Finally Family Homes.